-Project Management has been a topic of formal study only since the early 1950s.
-It is viewed as a modern concept, although management of projects has been going on since society began.
+Project Management has been a topic of formal study only since the 1950s.
+However, it is viewed as a modern concept, although management of projects has been going on since society began.

 Because the requirements of a project are usually too complex to be managed effectively by the traditional organization, a new management vocational form called "Project Management" emerged.
-Project Managers operate in organizational structures (matrix) which cuts across vertical functional lines of authority and communications, and follows the normal work process flow.
+Project Managers operate in organizational structures (matrices) which cuts across normal vertical functional lines of authority and communications and follows the normal work process flow.

-To survive in the twenty-first century, organizations need to become lean, flexible, innovative and customer driven.
+To survive in the twenty-first century, organizations had to become lean, flexible, innovative and customer driven.
 Most have already re-engineered their business processes.
-They will have had to abandon antiquated ideas about how organizations should be structured and managed.
-Surveys show project type work is on the rise even in the executive ranks.
+They had to abandon antiquated ideas about how organizations should be structured and managed.
+Surveys show project type work on the rise, even for executives.
 One survey showed 80% of the executives surveyed admitted that they were spending 50% of their time on project work.
 However, only 20% of those same executives reported being trained in project work.
-As processes are reengineered, hierarchical organizations are giving way to organizations that accomplish work by forming dynamic self-managed (empowered) ad-hoc project teams and self-managed (empowered) on going work teams.
+As processes were re-engineered, hierarchical organizations gave way to organizations that accomplish work by forming dynamic self-managed (empowered) ad-hoc project teams and self-managed (empowered) on going work teams.